wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 * Examine the services in the application, or search for a particular service by applying filters.
 * View the inventory of component frameworks that each service is built on.
 * Inspect RED metrics to obtain a status summary for a service:
-  - The total number of requests that are represented by the service's spans.
+  - The request rate of the service.
   - The percentage of the service's spans that contain errors.
-  - The span duration (in milliseconds) at the 95th percentile across the service.
+  - The span duration at the 95th percentile across the service.
 * Drill down from a service box:
   - Click the name of the service or **Details** to [explore the dashboard for that service](#explore-the-default-service-dashboard).
   - Click **All Traces** to [explore the traces](#explore-traces) that originate in that service.